Skip to the content.

 We provide a minimal example of the analysis of the UCI ML hand-written digits datasets imported from sklearn in the test folder:

-Unsupervised analyses, dimensionality reduction and cluster analysis, are corner stones of scRNA-seq data analyses.
-A full run on a published scRNA-seq cancer dataset with 21,657 cells and 18,245 genes took 2.5 hours to complete (without heatmaps, with 32GB memory, with 8 cores for clustification, ).
+Unsupervised analyses, dimensionality reduction, and cluster analysis are cornerstones of scRNA-seq data analyses.
+A full run on a published scRNA-seq cancer dataset with 21,657 cells and 18,245 genes took 2.5 hours to complete (without heatmaps, with 32GB memory and 8 cores for clustification).
 Below are configurations of the two most commonly used frameworks, scanpy (Python) and Seurat (R), and the original package’s defaults as comparison and to facilitate reproducibility:

 UMAP for dimensionality reduction